 Any benefits that kibble promises “don’t justify the other health consequences that dogs might experience eating poor quality food that doesn’t have good bioavailability,” says Dr. Block.

 If kibble isn’t a miracle food for keeping teeth clean, what type of food is best for dogs’ teeth?
 It turns out, food that’s good for a dog’s overall health is also good for a dog’s dental health.

 “In my opinion, a pet’s overall health should be the most important factor behind dietary recommendations,” Dr. Block says.
 “I think improving their overall systemic health with a whole-food diet probably improves their microflora and promotes an overall healthier immune system, which will allow them to ward off things like dental infections and be able to tolerate them better.”

 When choosing a dog food, Dr. Block recommends basing your decision on what’s best for the health of your dog.
 Look for a complete-and-balanced diet containing high-quality ingredients.
-When it comes to dog food, the less processed, the better.

 Another benefit to choosing a fresh, healthy diet: better breath.
 Highly processed kibble can contribute to the bad kind of dog breath.
 Fresh, whole foods are also less inclined to stick to teeth the way hard, crunchy kibble does.

 The biggest way pet owners can help prevent dental disease, gingivitis and periodontitis is daily teeth brushing at home.

 While dogs are subject to the same process that drives dental disease that humans are,